ros2/ros2_documentation/source/Tutorials/Advanced/Security/Access-Controls.rst

 The topics in this XML file use the DDS naming format, not the ROS name.
 Find details on mapping topic names between ROS and DDS in the `Topic and Service Names design document <https://design.ros2.org/articles/topic_and_service_names.html#mapping-of-ros-2-topic-and-service-names-to-dds-concepts>`_.

-Paste the following XML content into ``permission.xml``, save the file and exit the text editor.
+Paste the following XML content into ``permissions.xml``, save the file and exit the text editor.
 This shows the ``chatter`` and ``rosout`` ROS topics renamed to the DDS ``rt/chatter`` and ``rt/rosout`` topics, respectively:

 .. code-block:: xml